charlesrollin/tiny_search_engine/README.md

 ![Results](./img/queries.png)

-The inverted index is accessed through the Collection Index Reader.
+The inverted index file is accessed through the Collection Index Reader.
 The Reader maintains a map of the position of each term in the index file, which insures a O(1) access to posting lists.

 #### Evaluation